Six media giants control 90% of what we read, watch, or listen to (see below). This has a profound effect on the music that we get to hear.

 For more about Closing the Achievement Gap click here

 The Music Revolution will help urban youth learn safe and inexpensive agroecological management and technology practices that emphasize diversity, traditional knowledge, agroforestry, landscape complexity, and water and soil management techniques, including cover cropping, composting, water harvesting, computer programming, robotics, and machine intelligence.
 In addition to creating delicious and healthy food to reverse disease these practices sequester CO2 emissions to help reverse climate change.

 For more about The Music Revolution reversing disease and climate change click here

 The “digital divide” is the inequality between those who can reliably connect to the Internet and computers and those who cannot.
 At one Newark public high school, accessible Wi-Fi can be more valuable than a bus ride home.

 For more about The Music Revolution addressing the digital divide click here

 Center for Urban Agriculture

 One of the long term goals of The Music Revolution is to build a facility similar to the Center for Urban Agriculture

 .
 The building will include fields for growing vegetables and grains, greenhouses, and rooftop gardens.
-The will also include affordable housing.
+It will also include affordable housing.

 In January 2009, The Music Revolution founder, Terrance Jackson’s mother, Lezlie Linder, was diagnosis with lung cancer.
 On his bookshelf, he had a copy of Ralph Moss’s The Cancer Industry which argues that chemotherapy and radiation are largely ineffective and so toxic people often die from their treatment rather than their disease.
 She really wasn’t interested.